Course Catalog - St. Bernard's

 C215: Introduction to Theological Studies (Lisa Lickona, S.T.L.)

 This course orients students to the various aspects of Catholic theological studies and the way Catholic theology functions in the faith community.
-Key issues such as faith, revelation, scripture, tradition, the magisterium, and theological method are explored with an eye to how they are integrated into the entire discipline of theology.
+Key issues such as faith, revelation, Scripture, tradition, the magisterium, and theological method are explored with an eye to how they are integrated into the entire discipline of theology.
 The course aims at helping to develop a framework in which to understand how one engages in theological reflection.
 Specific theological terms will be defined and discussed.
 (Formerly "Orientation to Theological Studies")

 3 credits | ROC and Online